KennethJAllen/ygo-small-world/README.md

 Every entry in the column corresponding to [Mathmech Circular](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=17430) is non-zero except for the entry corresponding to [Mathmech Multiplication](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=14748), which means that Mathmech Circular can be searched with Small World starting from any monster in the deck except Mathmech Multiplication.

 Moreover, the diagonal entries are the number of connections a card has to another card in the deck.
 The darker the entry, the more connections a card has to other cards in the deck.

+To generate your own figures, use the `examples/graph_adacency_visualizer.ipynb` notebook.

 ## 🌐 Small World Mathematics
 We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched via Small World starting from any card.